-In 2010, I began work on my novel, Ten Virtuous Acts.
-This is a multi-perspective narrative set in Sri Lanka and Thailand during the early 80s, exploring a young woman’s attempt to find her moral compass in a world of cheap airfare and first-to-third-world tourism.
+Since 2008 Sandra has had over forty short stories and flash fiction published in literary magazines and journals, as well as one national newspaper.
+Awards are listed here, and a full list of publications can be found here.
+In 2010, she began work on her novel, Ten Virtuous Acts, set in Sri Lanka and Thailand during the early 80s.
+The work explores a young woman’s attempt to find her moral compass in a world of cheap airfare and first-to-third-world tourism.
 Ten Virtuous Acts won the 2011 J.G.
 Farrell Award for best novel-in-progress and an early draft was long-listed for the 2011 Mslexia Women’s First Novel Competition.

 Sandra is currently based in Hove, Brighton and the west coast of Ireland.
 She lives with her partner David Crean and Rónán their foundling cat.

 Gratefully acknowledging the support of The Banff Centre; The Jeff and Kim van Steenbergen Scholarships; Arts Council England, The Arts Council Ireland and the support of the Canada Council for the Arts.
 Nous remercions le Conseil des arts du Canada de son soutien.